MehmetKaplan33/restaurant/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## 👥 Contact